 How to remove adware

 Automatic method: The best way to remove adware is to use legitimate anti-spyware and anti-adware programs.
 They scan your computer for adware-infected programs and remove them.
-There are many versions of such programs, so it is important to research the market properly.
+There are many versions of such programs, so it's important to research the market properly.

 Manual method: Manual adware removal is a slightly demanding task.
 You need to check all installed programs on your computer and focus on the latest applications.
 If there are any applications you have not installed yourself, they should be deleted.
-In addition, it is a good idea to update your computer and restart it afterwards.
+In addition, it is a good idea to update your computer and restart it afterwards, to "reboot" it so to speak.

 Adware can also be installed through fake apps.
 Therefore, if you suspect that your mobile has been infected with adware, review your apps.
-It is also a good idea to install antivirus software on your mobile.
+It's also a good idea to install antivirus software on your mobile.

 Protect yourself from adware